Environment Variables

 ⚠️ The content below is only relevant for versions older than 3.

-All system environment variables as well as any variables specified in a .env.local
+All system environment variables as well as any variables specified in a .env.local file in the

-root of your project directory will be available to your code under process.env.VAR_NAME
+root of your project directory will be available to your code under process.env.VAR_NAME.

--files are also loaded according to the current environment.
+Starting with version 2.0.12 .env-files are also loaded according to the current environment.
 This

 way up to 4 files can be loaded, with the files listed at the bottom having higher priority.

-GOOGLE_MAPS_API_KEY=1bc29b36f623ba82aaf6724fd3b16718OTHER_IMPORTANT_API_KEY=ca794fb2d950acf25c964ecc35f2d7e2... other values ...
+... other values ...

 const API_KEY = process.env.GOOGLE_MAPS_API_KEY

-How to Use It CorrectlyKeep your .env.local
+How to Use It Correctly

 Set environment variables in your CI/CD solution (e.g. Vercel, TeamCity) directly.
 Here's a guide on how to do that for TeamCity.